-The only flamingo species that naturally appears in North America, the American flamingo is occasionally considered a subspecies of the greater flamingo.
-Unmistakable in identification, this is one of the most unique birds in its Caribbean range.
+The only flamingo species that naturally appears in North America, the American flamingo is occasionally considered a subspecies of the greater flamingo, and both birds are members of the Phoenicopteridae bird family.
+Unmistakable in identification, this is one of the most unique birds in its Caribbean range, and one of the most beloved by birders and non-birders alike.
+Discover more about these unique wading birds in this informative fact sheet.

 All flamingos are instantly recognizable with their pink coloration, stilt-like legs, long necks, and large bills.
 Because there are different flamingo species that look similar, however, it is important to recognize the distinct field marks that characterize the American flamingo.
 This is particularly important in areas where flamingos may escape from captivity and could be mistaken for native residents.

-- Markings: Genders are similar with overall pink or pinkish-orange plumage with the strongest color on the tail, chest, neck, and head.
+Genders are similar with overall pink or pinkish-orange plumage with the strongest color on the tail, chest, neck, and head.
 The back and underparts may appear paler, even white.
 Overall color strength can vary significantly depending on the bird's diet, health, and maturity.
 Primary and secondary feathers are black but are typically invisible except in flight.
 Eyes are yellow, and legs and feet are pale or grayish with darker pink joints.
+The bill is pale whitish or pink with a black tip and a thick, strong downward "break" curve.

 Juveniles are initially covered with fluffy, gray down, but gradually develop adult coloration as they mature.
 Very young birds have smaller, straighter bills and shorter necks.